incognitochain/incognito-cli/README.md

    help, h  Shows a list of commands or help for one command
    ACCOUNTS:
-     balance                  Check the balance of an account for a tokenID. balanceall               Return the non-zero balances of an account for all tokenIDs. consolidate, csl         Consolidate UTXOs of an account. generateaccount, genacc  Generate a new Incognito account. history, hst             Retrieve the history of an account.
+     balance                  Check the balance of an account for a tokenID. consolidate, csl         Consolidate UTXOs of an account. generateaccount, genacc  Generate a new Incognito account. history, hst             Retrieve the history of an account.